YassinAJANIF/HLL-SVD/README.md

 # Description
 Our library provides a comprehensive set of methods for computing the Singular Value Decomposition (SVD), available in both sequential and parallel versions.
 Designed in a modular and well-structured manner, it ensures simple, flexible, and easily portable usage across various computing environments, including distributed architectures and GPU-accelerated systems.
-The library is organized as follows:
+The library allows:

 1. **Streaming SVD**: Our library provides the first implementation of the Levy and Lindenbaum([(Levy and Lindenbaum 1998)](#Levy-and-Lindenbaum-1998) approach on hybrid GPU-CPU architectures, using mpi4py to enable inter-process communication in an HPC environment, and CuPy to perform algebraic operations (QR decomposition, SVD, matrix products, etc.) on GPUs;